maricnikola/Bus-Aggregator/README.md

-# BusAggregation - Django Backend
+# BusAggregator - Django Backend

 ## Overview
-**BusAggregation** is a web application that allows users to search for departures and arrivals from various transport carriers between different cities.
+**BusAggregator** is a web application that allows users to search for departures and arrivals from various transport carriers between different cities.
 The backend is built with Django.

 ## Features
 - **Search for Routes**: Users can search for departures by providing: